anwenhuang/anwensnet/_posts/2019-03-26-stilllife.md

 ## This piece is a graphite still life focused on texture.

 It features flowers from my yard, gourds leftover from a Halloween pumpkin patch, and a pine cone I found on the street.
-The variety of textures spanning from the delicate flower petals to the shiny and stiff metal vase were super fun to render.
-However, during the process of creating the piece, the gourds started to rot, hence the title of the piece.
+The variety of textures, spanning from the delicate flower petals to the shiny and stiff metal vase, were super fun to render.

 This piece won a Scholastic Gold Key.